Resident Evil 4 (2023 video game): Gameplay

 Resident Evil 4 is a remake of the 2005 game Resident Evil 4.
 It features "over-the-shoulder" third-person shooter gameplay similar to the original, while drawing other design aspects from the remakes of Resident Evil 2 (2019) and Resident Evil 3 (2020).
 Resident Evil 4 features redesigned visuals, designed to create a tenser atmosphere, along with new character designs and backgrounds.
 It offers six control schemes, including one styled after the original game.
 Occasionally the player must solve puzzles to reach certain areas.
 In some sequences, Leon must protect the president's daughter, Ashley.
 She uses a simpler health system than in the original, and can be instructed to stay close or far.

 As in the original game, the player organizes their inventory with an attaché case.
 New to the remake, a crafting system enables the player to create items and ammunition using collected resources.
 The Merchant returns, allowing the player to buy, upgrade, and trade items while providing new side quests that can be completed during the main story.
 Similarly to the original, the focus of combat is shooting enemies and reloading.
 However, Leon can now move and use weapons at the same time, allowing him to evade attacks while firing and reload while on the move.
 Leon can use melee attacks to injure enemies and push them away.
 A new parrying mechanic allows him to block, counterattack, and kill downed enemies with his knife.
 Unlike the original, Leon's knife has a durability meter; if broken, the player will have to speak to the Merchant to get it repaired or increase its durability.
 Leon can carry multiple types of knives with various attributes.

 The gameplay remains largely the same in the Separate Ways DLC, with the addition of a grappling hook mechanic, that allows Ada to reach previously inaccessible locations and perform melee attacks on enemies from a distance.
 Attaching a specific charm allows Ada to use her grappling hook to rip shields away from certain enemies.
-Additionally, Ada possesses an Internal Retinal Enquiry System (I.R.I.S) that allows her to see clues invisible to the naked eye, aiding her in her mission.
+Additionally, Ada possesses an Internal Retinal Inquiry System (I.R.I.S) that allows her to see clues invisible to the naked eye, aiding her in her mission.